 On June 8, 2005, we filed a registration statement on Form S-8 registering shares of common stock subject to outstanding stock options or reserved for issuance under our Amended and Restated 1999 Stock Option Plan and 2005 Long-Term Incentive Plan.
-Shares issued pursuant to our Amended and Restated 1999 Stock Option Plan and 2005 Long-Term Incentive Plan and registered under that registration statement are, subject to Rule 144 volume limitations applicable to affiliates, be available for sale in the open market, unless such shares are subject to vesting restrictions with us or the lock-up agreements described below.
+Shares issued pursuant to our Amended and Restated 1999 Stock Option Plan and 2005 Long-Term Incentive Plan.
+Shares issued pursuant to Rule 144 volume limitations applicable to affiliates, be available for sale in the open market, unless such shares are subject to vesting restrictions with us or the lock-up agreements described below.